AS and A-level Psychology specification updates for first AS exams in 2026 and A-level in 2027

 • Hypotheses: directional and non-directional.

-• Sampling: the difference between population and sample; sampling techniques including: random, systematic, stratified, opportunity and volunteer; implications of sampling techniques, including bias and generalisation.
+• Sampling: the difference between population and sample; sampling methods including: random, systematic, stratified, opportunity and volunteer; implications of sampling methods, including bias and generalisation.

 • Pilot studies and the aims of piloting.